 Summary

-If you came here asking is 1000W e-bike legal, the answer is simple.
+If you came here asking “is a 1000W e-bike legal,” the answer is simple.
 A 1000 W continuous e-bike is not legal for public roads or paths anywhere in Australia.
-Most states and territories cap e-bikes at 250 W continuous, and NSW allows up to 500 W continuous with the same 25 km/h assist limit and pedal-assist requirement.
+Most states and territories cap e-bikes at 250 W continuous, and NSW is transitioning to match this standard.
 Software limits do not change a motor’s legal status because authorities look at the hardware rating printed on the motor.
 To check compliance, read the motor’s stamped code or plate and scan the manufacturer QR record.
-Choose a bike that matches your state’s limit, enjoy strong but brief peak power within that framework, and ride with confidence.
-For full context across categories, equipment, and enforcement, read E-Bike Laws in Australia (2025): Everything You Need to Know, or explore our range of Legal E-Bikes in Australia.
+Choose a bike that matches the national 250 W limit, enjoy strong but brief peak power within that framework, and ride with confidence.
+For full context across categories, equipment, and enforcement, read E-Bike Laws in Australia: Everything You Need to Know, or explore our range of Legal E-Bikes in Australia.